 Veterinary technicians and SD may seek employment in a variety of environments which offer animal healthcare such as veterinary hospitals, farms, kennels, food inspection organizations, speciality animal clinics, rescue centers, sanctuaries, zoological research institutes, biomedical facilities, aquariums, laboratories, governmental regulatory groups, parks, and wildlife centers.
 While some South Dakotans in this field may work traditional business hours, others may be asked to work evenings, holidays, or weekends to serve the needs of their veterinary patients.

 If the traditional job-seeking websites are any indication, there should be plenty of opportunities in this field in coming years.
-By illustration, Indeed (Sept.
-2016) posted job openings for vet techs at places such as Patterson Companies, the Black Hawk Animal Clinic, Globe University, and the Animal Clinic of Rapid City.
-Monster (Sept.
-2016) had additional postings in SD at the National Veterinary Associates and Eli Lilly & Company.
+By illustration, Indeed has posted job openings for vet techs at places such as Patterson Companies, the Black Hawk Animal Clinic, Globe University, and the Animal Clinic of Rapid City.
+Monster has posted additional openings in SD at the National Veterinary Associates and Eli Lilly & Company.
 The South Dakota Veterinary Medical Association (SDVMA) provided job postings for vet techs at places such as Best Care Pet Hospital, the Animal Health Center, the Animal Clinic of Pierre, Oahe Veterinary Hospital, Menning Enterprises, Dakota Hills Veterinary Clinic, and All City Pet Care East.
 There’s no shortage of openings in this career field in SD.

 South Dakota Vet Tech Salary Report

 According to the Bureau of Labor Statistics (BLS May 2017), the 103,430 veterinary technicians nationwide had an annual average salary of $34,710 and the following percentiles: